xxmoeedxx/Airbnb-Project/README.md

 ### Prerequisites:
 - **Node.js**: Ensure that you have Node.js installed on your machine (version 14.x or higher recommended).
 - **npm or yarn**: Make sure you have either npm (comes with Node.js) or yarn as a package manager.
+- **MongoDB**: Install MongoDB and ensure it is running on your machine.

 ### 1. Clone the Repository:
 ```bash